Top 6 Tax Write Offs for Self Employed Professionals

 3. Insurance and Retirement Benefits

-So long as you aren’t eligible through a spouses’ plan, you can deduct your medical, dental and qualified long-term care insurance premiums both for yourself as well as any dependents.
+As long as you aren’t eligible through a spouse’s plan, you can deduct your medical, dental, and qualified long-term care insurance premiums for yourself and any dependents.

-Retirement is another great tax advantage you have access to as an independent and there are many different self-employed retirement options.
-Tax-deductible plans include: a Solo 401(k), SIMPLE IRA, and SEP IRA.
+Retirement is another great tax advantage, and there are several self-employed retirement options.
+Tax-deductible plans include Solo 401(k), SIMPLE IRA, and SEP IRA.

-Educational expenses are tax deductible so long as they are related to maintaining or improving your skills for your business, or are required by law to maintain a specific license, status, or job.
+Educational expenses are tax deductible as long as they are related to maintaining or improving skills related to your business or are required by law to maintain a specific license, status, or job.
 Taking an online course, pursuing a certification, or enrolling in a local college class with the intent to do your job better are all ways to utilize this deduction.

 Non-deductible education expenses include education required to meet the minimum educational requirement to qualify you in your trade or business (obtaining a specific license if you don’t already have it), or education that will qualify you for a new trade or business.